Guilty Pleasure (EP)

 Guilty Pleasure is the fourth extended play (EP) by American singer JoJo Siwa, released on July 12, 2024, through Columbia Records.
 It marks her first musical project following her departure from Nickelodeon and represents a significant artistic rebrand, moving away from her previous child-friendly image toward a more mature, "edgy" style heavily influenced by dance-pop and electropop.
 The EP was preceded by the lead single, "Karma" and the subsequent title track.

-The EP has received mixed to negative reviews from critics, who criticized the production, lack of artistic direction, songwriting and Siwa’s vocal performance.
+The EP has received mixed reviews from critics, who criticized the production, lack of artistic direction, songwriting and Siwa’s vocal performance.